 With few exceptions, your self-promotion should include your photo.
 It’s not okay to leave the blank placeholder on your profile.
 The placeholder is there only to indicate that you should insert “your photo here.”

 Neglecting to include a headshot says, “I don’t care,” “I don’t want people to know what I look like,” “I don’t really think this promotion-thing is going to work” or, “I’m too lazy to go to the effort of getting some photography done and uploading it to my a) social media profile, b) website, c) other promotional materials.”
 You wouldn’t leave your education or work experience off of your profile…your photo needs to be there, too.
+You want to leave a good impression on people so they can connect YOU with YOUR work, this is why a picture is important.
+When organizing/going to your annual conferences, a Headshot Station can be of great benefit, so you are able to get all colleague photos done in the same area.
+Don’t put off something that can help your networking possibilities.

 Visually, you’re using a photo to tell part of your brand story.
 Your portrait plays a big part in how people relate to you, whether you look trustworthy, if they want to get to know you or wouldn’t give you the time of day.
 What image are you projecting?
 Serious, goofy, professional, enthusiastic, lazy, credible or crackpot?
 Of course, you want viewers to read about you, too, but don’t negate that possibility by not putting your best face forward.